ygg-lang/oaks/examples/oak-cpp/readme.md

 ## 🎯 Overview

-Oak-cpp is a robust parser for C++, designed to handle complete C++ syntax including modern features.
+Oak C++ is a robust parser for C++, designed to handle complete C++ syntax including modern features.
 Built on the solid foundation of oak-core, it provides both high-level convenience and detailed AST generation for static analysis and code generation.

 ## ✨ Features